 Small business marketing to stand out from the competition

-Marketing your business is easier than ever thanks to the internet.
+Small business marketing is easier than ever thanks to the internet.
 Right?

 Wrong.
 Well, not totally wrong – but there’s no denying that in some ways, digital marketing complicates things for small business owners.